 If your remote is not paired with your Chromecast and is not responsive, you have to manually put the Chromecast in pairing mode via the Chromecast device.
 Here’s how.

-Step 1: Press the button on the back of the Chromecast, and it will open up the pairing mode on the device — appearing on your TV screen.
+Step 1: Press the button on the back of the Chromecast, and it will open up the pairing mode on the device, which will notify you via your TV screen.

-Step 2: Next, on the remote, press and hold the back and home buttons simultaneously, not letting go until you see the LED light at the bottom of the remote pulsating.
+Step 2: Next, on the remote, press and hold the Back + Home buttons simultaneously, not letting go until you see the LED light at the bottom of the remote pulsating.